-- 4.26.
-Financial stipulated, in its Guide to Supervision, the knowledge and skills Supervisory Staff were required to have in order to perform their role competently but Supervisory Staff were not provided with any formal training when they first joined Financial.
+- 4.25.
+Investments stipulated, in its Guide to Supervision, the knowledge and skills the Supervisory Staff were required to have in order to perform their role competently but the Supervisory Staff were not provided with any formal training when they first joined Investments.
 Supervisory Staff were provided with the Guide to Supervision workbook, which they were required to study before sitting a supervisor validation test which comprised multiple choice questions at the back of the workbook in order to assess their knowledge of the supervision process.
-Supervisory Staff sat the test in their own time and it was not invigilated. - 4.27.
-To ensure their ongoing competence, Financial required its Supervisory Staff to pass an annual supervisory competency course.
+Supervisory Staff sat the test in their own time and it was not invigilated. - 4.26.
+To ensure their ongoing competence, Investments required its Supervisory Staff to pass an annual supervisory competency course.
 However, this had not been attended by the Supervisory Staff since January 2011.
-A Supervisory Staff training workshop was held in January 2012 but this only covered their understanding of the rules for business stationery disclosure, Financial's customer file record keeping requirements and the content of annual visits.
+A Supervisory Staff training workshop was held in January 2012 but this only covered their understanding of the rules for business stationery disclosure, Investments' customer file record keeping requirements and the content of the annual visits.
 It did not include any coaching or other assessment of supervisory skills.